beckigreen/metabolites-brain-ad-prs/README.md

 ### Background

-This repo contains analysis code for the paper [**Investigating associations between blood metabolites, later life brain imaging measures, and genetic risk for Alzheimer’s disease**](https://doi.org/10.1101/2022.01.29.22270098) - _Green et al_ 2023.
-This work is accepted at _Alzheimer's Research and Therapy_.
+This repo contains analysis code for the paper [**Investigating associations between blood metabolites, later life brain imaging measures, and genetic risk for Alzheimer’s disease**](https://doi.org/10.1186/s13195-023-01184-y) - _Green et al_ 2023.
+This work is publised in _Alzheimer's Research and Therapy_.

 #### Repo structure: